 Guo et al. (2018) understand that the proportion of electricity consumption in change has skyrocketed.
 In recent decades, total energy consumption has also increased worldwide.
 Sometimes, the promotion of energy conversion for household needs becomes very important because this is a sustainable development strategy for the lack of natural resources.
 The intervention aims to encourage them to reduce their consumption of electrical energy through behavioral changes.
-Meanwhile, Hasanov and Mikayilov (2020) reviewed energy demand with a theoretical framework.
+Meanwhile, Hasanov and Mikayilov (2024 reviewed energy demand with a theoretical framework.
 Through a series of empirical modeling of the demand for the electricity industry in Saudi Arabia, the estimated output concludes a very poor estimate of over-use.

 It turns out that export performance and economic growth, which are influenced by energy consumption in the short and long term, are not just rumors of Nepal.
-From the period 1980-2018, the estimation by Thapa-Parajuli et al. (2021) yields the surprising finding that there is a significant positive integration between energy consumption and exports.
+12m the period 1980-2018, the estimation by Thapa-Parajuli et al. (2021) yields the surprising finding that there is a sonificant positive integration between energy consumption and exports.
 The investigation concludes that there is a unidirectional causality between energy consumption, exports, and economic growth.
-Most recently, Erkan et al. (2010) Comment [i-[4]: Q4.
-The authors describe the concept and detailing the hypothesis.
-But this is not enough.
-It is recommended that you focus on measuring all variables.
-Each parameter has an operational articulation based on its indicators.
-Also, please complete the model outline.

-explored the role of electrical energy consumption on exports in Turkey during 1970-2006.
+Most recently, Erkan et al. 5010) explored the role of electrical energy consumption on exports in Turkey during 1970-2006.
 So far, energy consumption is a vital factor for the Turkish economy and has grown with a harmonious causality and has a positive impact on exports.

-Based on the justification of some of these highlights, we propose two hypotheses, namely: H1(b): The higher the EC level, the more positive MSMEs are.
+Based on the justification of some of these highlights, we propose two hypotheses, namely:

+H1(b): The higher the EC level, the more positive MSMEs are.

 H2(b): The higher the EC level, the more positive CEGS are.